 Custom solutions are tailored to your needs and thus offer you great flexibility if you have a particular vision of how you want to present your products.
 This means you won’t find yourself paying for something you don’t use, as often happens with off the shelf options.
 You also won’t have to compromise in order to fit your business into an existing solution.

 Custom software has the benefit of being more secure than commercial open source solutions.
-In addition, you and your team will be the only people who have access to your code which makes your site less vulnerable.
+Also, you and your team will be the only people who have access to your code which makes your site less vulnerable.

-Take account of your business needs when making your selection as completely bespoke setups are normally the reserve of larger businesses and enterprises that are at an advanced stage of their business journey.
+Take account of your business needs when making your selection as completely bespoke setups are usually the preserve of larger businesses and enterprises that are at an advanced stage of their business journey.
 Remember that with the progress being made with easy to use platforms, of the shelf options may make more sense for you when you are just starting out.
-Many of the platforms now available, like SimpleShop, are very easy to use, beautifully designed and have a number of tried and tested pre-set themes you can use.
-Also, platforms like SimpleShop have a lot of peripheral infrastructure built-in so you don’t have to cope with the high costs, steep learning curve and the time commitment needed to get things up and running using a custom approach.
+Many of the platforms now available, like SimpleShop, are very easy to use, beautifully designed and have several tried and tested pre-set themes you can use.
+Also, platforms like SimpleShop have a lot of peripheral infrastructure built-in, so you don’t have to cope with the high costs, steep learning curve and the time commitment needed to get things up and running using a custom approach.

 Off the shelf

-If you use an off the shelf solution you will presented with a wider range of integrations to choose from.
+If you use an off the shelf solution, you will be presented with a broader range of integrations to choose from.
 You can easily add payment gateway software which includes analytics.
 E-commerce platforms usually already include features for payment analytics.
 One of the most popular payment gateways is PayPal.
-Some of the best rated payment analytics software include ProfitWell Metrics, which helps drive better monetisation and customer insights, and Databox which lets you keep an eye on progress towards your goals and spot tends in your business’s performance so you can track the growth of your brand.
+Some of the best-rated payment analytics software include ProfitWell Metrics, which helps drive better monetisation and customer insights, and Databox which lets you keep an eye on progress towards your goals and spot trends in your business’s performance so you can track the growth of your brand.

-By taking an off the shelf approach to designing an e-store you will have the benefit of tried and tested navigation, categorisation, shopping cart experiences, prompts and product pages.
+By taking an off the shelf approach to designing an e-store, you will have the benefit of tried and tested navigation, categorisation, shopping cart experiences, prompts and product pages.
 You also have the advantage of the stability and predictability such platforms offer, which will make it easier for you to devise a marketing strategy.
-In addition, a SaaS solution operates automatically 24/7 so you can pick up new customers at any time of day.
-Off the shelf solutions are also, for the most part, compatible across multiply devices, allowing for ease of access.
+In addition, a SaaS solution operates automatically 24/7, so you can pick up new customers at any time of day.
+Off the shelf solutions are also, for the most part, compatible across multiple devices, allowing for ease of access.